latest nhpb_banner 1__compressed2

 Rental assistance in North Carolina.

 Find help with paying rent in North Carolina.
-There are statewide resources and agencies at the county as well as city level.
-These organizations provide rental assistance, security deposit help, free legal aid to tenants and other support.
-Low-income families can get free grant money or hardship funds to pay for their housing.
-Find places to apply at for rent assistance in NC.
+There are statewide resources and agencies at the county as well as city level that offer rent relief to low-income families.
+These organizations provide rental assistance, security deposit help, and free legal aid to tenants.
+Low-income families can get free grant money or hardship funds to pay all types of housing.
+Find places in your community to apply at for rent assistance in NC.

 All funds that help with back rent are first come-served, with income and asset requirements (as well as others) in place.
-Every county and city in NC has agencies that provide financial assistance, social services or free stuff (such as furniture for an apartment).
-Some of those funds can go towards paying rent.
+Every county and city in NC has local agencies that provide financial assistance, social services or free stuff (such as furniture for an apartment).
+Some of that money can go towards paying rent.
 Or there may be funds to help tenants pay utility bills to stop an eviction.

 No matter where the applicant lives, there are some statewide programs that help pay for rent, mobile home lots, security deposits and other housing costs.
 They are below.
 Continue to scroll down for more local, county specific financial assistance programs.

-• Emergency financial assistance – This is mostly offered in the form of government grant money, which can help with rent, security deposits, mobile home lot rent, and more.
+Emergency financial assistance for back rent – This is mostly offered in the form of government grant money from DHHS, which can help with rent, security deposits, mobile home lot rent, and more.
 Social Services and other local agencies offer this.
 More on emergency help in North Carolina.

-• Free legal eviction defense services – Using government grants, a number of law firms, volunteer attorneys, and pro-bono firms offer free legal aid.
+Free legal eviction defense services – If a renter in North Carolina does not qualify for financial help, they can get advice (as well as representation) from lawyers.
+Using government grants, a number of law firms, volunteer attorneys, and pro-bono firms offer free legal aid.
 This can help tenants with an eviction notice, assist veterans as who need rent or housing help, and support the elderly or disabled (among others).
 Find free lawyers in North Carolina.

-• Section 8 vouchers – Very low income, seniors, single mothers and the disabled are often the main recipients of this federal government housing programs that is also offered in NC.
-HUD provides vouchers that help the tenant pay their rent on “approved” housing units.
+Section 8 vouchers – Very low income, seniors, single mothers and the disabled are often the main recipients of this federal government housing programs that is also offered in NC.
+HUD provides vouchers that help the tenant pay their rent on “approved” housing units, including affordable apartments.
 There is often a waiting list.
 Continue with Section 8 homes in NC.

-• Transitional housing – This is for North Carolina residents who are (1) homeless; (2) battling addition; (3) fleeing domestic violence; or (4) who need a more affordable place to live.
-In general, the tenant needs to pay some money, have an income, help with household tasks and more.
+Transitional housing – This is for North Carolina residents who are (1) homeless; (2) battling addition; (3) fleeing domestic violence; or (4) who need a more affordable place to live.
+In general, the tenant needs to pay some money for the monthly rent, but this will help the low-income.
+Tenants also generally need to have an income, help with household tasks and more.
 Find transitional housing in North Carolina.

-• Salvation Army In North Carolina – There are dozens of centers across the state.
+Salvation Army rent help programs in North Carolina – There are dozens of centers across the state.
 Get emergency financial help for rent, water or utility bills.
 Or access case management, use a homeless shelter, or apply for benefit programs at the faith based charity.
 Find Salvation Army financial assistance programs in North Carolina.

 Get rent or deposit assistance in your NC County